 But if you want planning to be as frictionless as possible with your most important people, like your partner, your parents, and your future in-laws, this is the way to do it.

 It’s not the most fun part of wedding planning, but it is the most necessary.
 Kick things off with a meeting between all parties who are contributing financially and lock down a budget.

 Use the overall budget and apply the following percentages to get a ballpark figure how much you want to spend on each vendor category.
 This will simplify your search for vendors who fit nicely into your budget.

-*Miscellaneous = mehndi artist, wedding cake/dessert, wedding party apparel, baraat company.
+*Miscellaneous = mehndi artist, officiant, wedding party apparel, baraat company.
 Estimations derived from an analysis of Indian American weddings from the past 5 years.

 Keep in mind that these percentages are estimations.
 Your budget for each vendor may change based off of the quality of vendors in your area, *or* priorities from the VIPs (you, your partner, and the wedding bank rollers).

 For example, if wedding décor is more important than having a detail-oriented planner, you may opt for something more affordable, like a day-of coordinator or a planning concierge service, so that you can upgrade your décor package.

 Your mom wants a chocolate fountain at the dessert table (👈🏾 my mom at my wedding).
 Your future MIL wants the final say on your partner’s wedding outfits.